MohammedFaiq1/Ecommerce_sales_Dashboard/README.md

 # Ecommerce Sales Dashboard
-The aim of the E-commerce Sales Dashboard project was to provide a comprehensive perspective on e-commerce sales performance.
-This was achieved by creating interactive and visually captivating dashboards using Power BI.
-These dashboards were tailored to carefully scrutinize and monitor vital Year-to-Date (YTD) metrics, including profit, quantity, profit margin, and sales trends.
-Leveraging data sourced from the e-commerce platform, these dashboards empowered stakeholders to make well-informed decisions, pinpoint growth opportunities, and assess the effectiveness of their marketing campaigns.
+The goal of the E-commerce Sales Dashboard project was to deliver a detailed view of e-commerce sales performance.
+This was accomplished by developing interactive and visually appealing dashboards using Power BI.
+These dashboards were designed to closely analyze and track essential Year-to-Date (YTD) metrics, such as profit, quantity, profit margin, and sales trends.
+By utilizing data from the e-commerce platform, these dashboards enabled stakeholders to make informed decisions, identify growth opportunities, and evaluate the effectiveness of their marketing campaigns.

 # Tools Used
 * Power BI